-FDP_IFF.1.1 The TSF shall enforce the [assignment: fax information flow control SFP]
+FDP_IFF.1.1 The TSF shall enforce the [assignment: FAX information flow control flow control SFP)].

-based on the following types of subject and information security attributes: [assignment: none.
-(Sending information to public telephone line, receiving information from the internal network, and the corresponding data on the public telephone line are not controlled under the fax information flow control SFP)].

-FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [assignment: the data received from public telephone line must not be sent to the internal network at any case].
+SFP] based on the following types of subject and information security attributes: [assignment: none.
+(Sending information to public telephone line, receiving information from the internal network, and the corresponding data on the public telephone line are not controlled under the FAX information controlled information via a controlled operation if the following rules hold: [assignment: the data received from public telephone line must not be sent to the internal network at any case].